 For technical reasons, Windows itself must enable "Smooth scrolling" when the computer starts or wakes-up from sleep.
-For reasons only Microsoft knows, Windows sometimes misses to send the initialization sequence and smooth scrolling isn't working.
+For reasons only Microsoft knows, Windows sometimes misses to send the initialization sequence on Bluetooth connections, so smooth scrolling isn't working.

-Since version 220.127.116.11, a major release targeting this issue, the Magic Utilizes provide a convenient workaround by restarting the device which doesn't affect other paired Bluetooth devices.
+Since version 126.96.36.199, a major release targeting this issue, the Magic Utilities provide a convenient workaround by restarting the device which doesn't affect other paired Bluetooth devices.
 A popup window indicates this.

 - If the popup windows appears too often consider to select: Restart automatically.